Appdynamics/jira-alerting-extension/README.md

-The custom.xml file and createJIRAissue directory used for this custom notification are located within the IntegrationsSDK/CustomNotification/bug-tracking/jira5 directory.
+The custom.xml file and createJIRAissue directory used for this custom notification are located within the  directory <Controller Home>/custom/actions/.

 Place the createJIRAissue directory (containing params.sh and createJIRAissue.sh), along with the custom.xml file, into the
-\<controller_home>/custom/actions/ directory.
+<Controller Home>/custom/actions/ directory.

 ###3.
 Look for the newest created issue in JIRA